sethbilly/service-one-cleaner/README.md

 ```

 ### Running
-Clone folder and run maven in the root of the directory.
+Clone or download repository and run maven in the root of the directory.
 A step by step
 series of actions that tell you how to get project running.

 ```